Best Laid Plans (1999 film)

 Best Laid Plans is a 1999 American crime drama film directed by Mike Barker and written by Ted Griffin.
 The film stars Reese Witherspoon, Alessandro Nivola, and Josh Brolin.

 Plot

 Bryce is a successful man who returns to his tiny hometown for a visit.
 While there, he runs into his old friend Nick.
 The two decide to go out for the night.
-When they enter a bar, Bryce encounters Kathy, a blonde temptress whom he eventually takes home for the night.
-When he awakens, Kathy informs him that she is underage and threatens to tell the police that Bryce has committed statutory rape.
+When they enter a bar, Bryce encounters Kathy, a blonde temptress whom he eventually takes home for the night to have sex.
+When he awakens, Kathy threatens to tell the police that Bryce has committed rape.
 Bryce panics and decides to tie her up and hide her away in the basement.
 He then makes a call to Nick.
 Unbeknownst to Bryce, Kathy is actually Nick's girlfriend Lissa.
-The two had schemed to use Bryce's money to pay off a $15,000 debt they owe small-time hood Jimmy.
+The two had schemed to use Bryce's money to pay off a $15,000 debt they owed small-time hood Jimmy.